watson-research-lab/watsonresearchlab.github.io/content/authors/Nguyen_Jason/_index.md

 ---
 # Display name
-title: Jane Byun
+title: Jason Nguyen

 # Full Name (for SEO)
-first_name: Jane
+first_name: Jason
-last_name: Byun
+last_name: Nguyen

 # Is this the primary user of the site?
 superuser: false